MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-billing-faq.md

 For example, to offer free and shared App Service plan SKUs and to offer consumption-based functions, you need a minimum of one A1 instance available.
 Shared workers are multitenant, so they can host multiple customer apps, each individually isolated and protected by the App Service sandbox.
 By scaling the shared worker tier in this way, you can limit your outlay to the cost of one vCPU per month.

-You can then choose to create a quota, for use in a plan, which only offers free and shared SKUs and limits the number of free and shared App Service plans your customer can create.
+You can then choose to create a quota for use in a plan, which only offers free and shared SKUs and limits the number of free and shared App Service plans your customer can create.

 ## Sample scripts to assist with billing